Fighting Charges With a

 Vista Domestic Violence Attorney

 Domestic abuse occurs when one person harms someone they are involved in a romantic or sexual relationship with.
-This can be a current or former spouse, fiancé, sexual partner or co-parent of a child.
 It is important to recognize that while the law protects those living together in a romantic context, even if they have not had sexual intercourse, roommates are not protected by the law.
 Additionally, the romantic or sexual involvement must be genuine and not involve financial gain, so prostitutes are not protected by the law.
+In other words, for someone to be the victim of domestic abuse in California, they must have suffered from the use of violence, or threats of violence, by:

 While many people envision domestic violence as something a man does to a woman, it can also occur in same-sex relationships and in male/female relationships, the woman can also be the abuser and the man can be the victim.